Meditation classes in Forest Lake topic:

 7.00 – 8.15pm

-Weekly Meditation Classes in Forest Lake
+Weekly meditation classes in Forest Lake

 Our weekly meditation classes in Forest Lake include two guided meditations and a teaching drawing on practical Buddhist wisdom.